Chiesa Vecchia, Macugnaga: Early 16th century

 The Old Church was restored and partially rebuilt in the 16th century because of damage due to hailstorms.

 During the renovation work, the local population decided to add an altar dedicated to Saint Theodore as a vow to remain safe from the increasing natural disasters.
-The permission was granted through an act signed by Josto Albasini, vicar of the nearby parish of Bannio on 16th August 1501.
+The permission was granted through an act signed by Josto Albasini, vicar of the nearby parish of Bannio on 16 August 1501.
 In 1510, the church was enlarged eastwards by building a new apse and a door in the middle of the left side, according to the Gothic style.
 The original altar, dedicated to Saint Theodore, was replaced by one dedicated to Saint Catherine of Alexandria.
 A new construction was built to solve the problem of burying the corpses during winter when the soil was frozen and covered in snow.
 This building was a "carnerium", namely a combination of a charnel house and a chapel, dedicated to Saint Michael the Archangel since he was believed to protect dying souls.
 The presbytery and the main body of the church were not restored since they remained covered in wood to protect the members of the religious community from the cold temperatures of the winter months.
-The ceiling of the church also remained made of wooden planks, which were later decorated with portrayals of flowers and animals signed by "Meister Peter Mory von Fryburg", a Swiss artist from Zurich who at the time was living in Macugnaga.
+The ceiling of the church also remained made of wooden planks, which were later decorated with portrayals of flowers and animals signed by "Meister Peter Mory von Fryburg", a Swiss artist from Zürich who at the time was living in Macugnaga.

 When the restoration was completed, it was decided to reconsecrate the religious building.
-On 17th June 1523, an auxiliary bishop came to Macugnaga to perform this task and grant indulgences to all those that made offerings during specific religious festivals.
+On 17 June 1523, an auxiliary bishop came to Macugnaga to perform this task and grant indulgences to all those that made offerings during specific religious festivals.
 To commemorate the date of the consecration, an inscription in Latin was carved under the window located next to the altar, which states: Dies anniversaria huius Ecclesiae agitur dominica prima Maii ("The anniversary day of the church has to be celebrated the first Sunday of May").